 In This Section

-Enzyme replacement therapy with Sucraid offers a pharmacologic alternative to sucrose-free diets.
-Sucraid is an effective option for the management of sucrase deficiency and reduces or eliminates the need for dietary restrictions of sucrose and the symptoms associated with CSID in the majority of patients.
-In a long-term clinical trial, 81% of patients with CSID managed by Sucraid® became asymptomatic, defined as symptom-free for at least 7 of the 10 treatment days.4 Note that Sucraid does not provide specific replacement therapy for the deficient isomaltase.5 Therefore, restricting starch in the diet may still be necessary in order to minimize symptoms.
-The need for dietary starch restriction in patients using Sucraid should be evaluated on a patient-by-patient basis.
+Enzyme replacement therapy with Sucraid® offers a pharmacologic alternative to sucrose-free diets.
+Sucraid® is an effective option for the management of sucrase deficiency and reduces or eliminates the need for dietary restrictions of sucrose and the symptoms associated with CSID in the majority of patients.
+In a long-term clinical trial, 81% of patients with CSID managed by Sucraid® became asymptomatic, defined as symptom-free for at least 7 of the 10 treatment days.4 Note that Sucraid® does not provide specific replacement therapy for the deficient isomaltase.5 Therefore, restricting starch in the diet may still be necessary in order to minimize symptoms.
+The need for dietary starch restriction in patients using Sucraid® should be evaluated on a patient-by-patient basis.

 Figure 1.
 In a long-term clinical trial, 81% of study subjects with CSID who were treated with Sucraid® became asymptomatic, defined as symptom-free for at least 7 of the 10 treatment days.

 - Treem WR.
 Congenital Sucrase-Isomaltase Deficiency.
 J Pediatr Gastroenterol Nutr.
 1995;21(1):1-14.

 - Gudmand-Høyer E. Sucrose malabsorption in children: a report of thirty-one Greenlanders.
 J Pediatr Gastroenterol Nutr.
 1985;4(6):873-877.

 - Gudmand-Høyer E, Krasilnikoff PA, Skovbjerg H. Sucrose-isomaltose malabsorption.
 Adv Nutr Res.
 1984;6:233-269.